Florida Statutes Section 896.101 is called the "Florida Money Laundering Act." This statute makes money laundering a crime on a state level.

 Money laundering does not have to be sophisticated.
 You do not need to hide tens of thousands of dollars in offshore accounts.
 Let's say that you are involved in a drug transaction and you pay a friend $300 to drive you to the location of the sale.
 If you pay the friend with money you earned through the sale of drugs, police can charge you with money laundering because by giving the money to your friend, you were funneling the proceeds of criminal activity.

 Money laundering is a serious charge which is often accompanied by other serious charges.
-Contact a South Florida criminal defense attorney to discuss your case should you find yourself charged with or under investigation for money laundering.
+Contact a Miami-Dade County criminal defense attorney to discuss your case should you find yourself charged with or under investigation for money laundering.

 I represent clients in Miami-Dade and Broward.
 Call today for a confidential case evaluation.